5 Movies That Honor 9/11

 WORLD TRADE CENTER tells the story of two New York City Port Authority officers on Sept.
 11, who get trapped underneath the rubble of the World Trade Center, and the reactions of their families.
 WORLD TRADE CENTER is a stirring, suspenseful, patriotic, and ultimately inspiring portrayal of a sobering day in America’s history.
 It contains a very strong Christian worldview with very strong morally uplifting, pro-family content, but its major drawback is too much foul language.

 UNITED 93 is a tense, emotionally powerful docudrama about the Islamic terrorist attacks on 9/11, which focuses on the American passengers of Flight 93, the East Coast flight controllers and the Flight 93 terrorists.
 Many Americans probably are still not ready to relive the terrible events of that day, but UNITED 93 is a brilliant, realistic portrayal of what happened that contains, however, plenty of strong foul language and tense, emotional scenes which may be too disturbing for many.

 JULIE & JULIA is a savory cinematic dish about a young woman who is inspired by famous American cook and TV pioneer Julia Child to spend one year cooking all 524 recipes in Julia Child’s book on French cuisine and writing a blog about it.
 The movie deftly goes back and forth between the woman’s experience and Julia Child’s early career, but it contains some foul language, some light sexual references and some brief politically correct content.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!